 The pain is usually combined with a feeling of morning stiffness, limb edema, fatigue and tingling of the skin.
 Characteristically, these signs are strengthening with the changing weather, fatigue, stress.
 According to the diagnostic criteria of the American College of Rheumatology, the duration of the symptoms should be more than 3 months since the widespread muscle pain and fatigue can be caused as well by a viral infection, temporary disturbance of sleep and stress management.

 By the way, be sure to download Matt Traverso’s book “Fibromyalgia Breakthrough“.
-It represents a unique method of treatment of fibromyalgia at home!
+This PDF guide represents a unique method of treatment of fibromyalgia at home!

 Significant psychological distress mainly determined by the signs of fibromyalgia and brings this disease to chronic fatigue syndrome.
 One of the most common complaints is fatigue, confirmed by 87% of patients.
 Sleep disturbance, during which the process of falling asleep is hindered, the sleep is restless and there’s an intermittent lack of recovery after sleep, observed in 79% of patients.
 Frequent headaches like migraine are noted by more than half of patients with fibromyalgia.